 Can SpaceX Really Make a Tesla Fly?

-Next, we need to know what technology is involved.
-This is easy because Musk has been quite specific.
 The SpaceX Tesla Roadster will employ cold gas thrusters blasting out compressed air stored in a composite overwrapped pressure vessel (or COPV).
 This is the same basic tech that SpaceX use to adjust the attitude of their returning Falcon 9 first stages (those puffs of gas you see here).

-Now we just need to figure out the amount of air required by the thrusters to keep the Roadster hovering and compare that with the capacity of a suitable COPV.
+Now, to find out if a Tesla can fly using those cold gas thrusters, we just need to figure out the amount of air required by the thrusters to keep the Roadster hovering and compare that with the capacity of a suitable COPV.

 To get a Tesla to hover is going to require upward force (thrust): specifically, about the thrust required to just overcome the force of gravity (bit more going up, bit less going down).
 That force is given by the familiar equation: